CraftomeCJ/learningJournal/May2022/learningJournal20220516.md

   {errorMessage ? <Text>{errorMessage}</Text> : null}

-// find this line in Searchscreen and delete it
+// find this line in SearchScreen and delete it
   // <Text>We have found {results.length} results for {term}</Text>

 // wrap ResultList with ScrollView